What Is a 409a Valuation?

-A failure to get a 409a valuation could get your company in trouble with the IRS and create headaches for your employees.
-Here are some key things to know so you can compensate your employees with stock options and remain in compliance.
+Failure to get a 409a valuation could get your company in trouble with the Internal Revenue Service (IRS) and create headaches for your employees.

 To understand 409a valuations, it helps to understand how private companies reward employees with stock options.
 Here’s an example of how they work:

-- Company A hires a new employee and offers him the option to buy 1,000 shares of stock at the current fair market value.
+- Company A hires a new employee and offers them the option to buy 1,000 shares of stock at the current fair market value.
 Let’s say each share is worth $1 at this point in time.
-This price is known as the “strike price.
+This price is known as the “strike" price.

-- Company A tells the employee he can “exercise” that option after five years of working at the company.
+- Company A tells the employee they can “exercise” that option after five years of working at the company.
 This is known as the “vesting period.”
 The vesting period at companies can vary.

 - Five years pass and shares are now worth $30 per share.
-The employee exercises his option to buy 1,000 shares at $1 each.
-In essence, he pays $1,000 for something worth 30 times that.
+The employee exercises their option to buy 1,000 shares at $1 each.
+In essence, they pay $1,000 for something worth 30 times that.

 - The employee can then sell the stock at $30 per share and make a nice profit.

 A 409a valuation is necessary for this situation to determine the option price being offered to employees.
 The IRS does not want companies to simply make up a valuation.
 While employees surely would like to buy shares at the lowest price possible, if your company values itself too low, it could be accused of offering super cheap stock options as a way of hiding income.

 Section 409a of the tax code doesn’t specifically define “fair market value.”
 Other provisions of the code define it as the price at which the company would be bought and sold.

 If you hire an outside firm to do an appraisal—which is the recommended way—that group can determine fair market value by examining the company’s financial statements.
 The firm may analyze the company’s cash flows, its assets, or both.
 It may also perform comparisons against companies of similar size in similar industries.